Clusters in the critical branching Brownian motion: Numerical methods

 \subsection{Importance sampling}

-The idea is to sample the realization with a statistical weight biased by the factor $e^{ \mu n(T)}$, where $n(T)$ is the number of particle at the maximal time step $T$ of the simulation, and $\mu > 0$ is a chemical potential, chosen positive to favor realizations with large number of particles. {It should be neither too small (no effect) nor too large (causes divergence); in practice $\mu = 1/t$ is a good compromise}.
-This bias is then corrected by an inverse weight $ e^{- \mu n(t_{\max})}$ when computing observables.
+The idea is to sample the realization with a statistical weight biased by the factor $e^{ \mu n(T)}$, where $n(T)$ is the number of particle at the maximal time step $T$ of the simulation, and $\mu > 0$ is the {\blue bias parameter}, chosen positive to favor realizations with large number of particles. {It should be neither too small (no effect) nor too large (causes divergence); in practice $\mu = 1/t$ is a good compromise}.
+This bias is then corrected by an inverse weight {\blue $ e^{- \mu n(T)}$} when computing observables.

 Thanks to the tree structure of the BBM model, the weighed ensemble can be sampled directly.
 To see how, consider the partition function

 By definition, the importance sampling consists in generating configurations of the statistical ensemble defined by $Z$.
 By a backward recursion argument, it is not hard to show